tenfensw/txlin/porting-guide.md

 	free(favoriteColor); // free the memory allocated by the result string }
 ```

+## txHSL2RGB and txRGB2HSL are not available (txDialog is not available either)
+There is actually a reason for this.
+Both of these functions, as well as the txDialog class, are really rarely used.

 ## Notice for C++98 compilers users
 When building your program, right before the ``#include "TXLin.h"`` you'll have to add this line: